yenbuilds/yenbuilds-flight-program/PHILOSOPHY.md

 ## The Simulation Should Push Back
 A believable flight simulation needs consequences and state awareness.

+There doesn't need to be crash animations and drama.

+There is no need for crash animations or theatrics.
-Simply the ability for the sim to know when you have:
+What matters is that the simulator can recognise and acknowledge when you have:

 - landed badly
 - exited the runway